olliepalmer/parallel-worlds-course/pages/2021/about.md

 World-building is a valuable tool in art and design.
 The ability to immerse an audience in a complete world is crucial to the framing of TV shows and movies; corporations, nations, political parties, theatrical productions, and futurists all engage in ‘world-building’.
 What can artists and designers learn from world-building to enhance and augment their own practice?

-This 10-class elective module enables students to explore the worlds of world-building through a structured series of individual and group activities.
-The course is practice-led, consisting of structured design activities, and seminars (which always lead to a design outcome).
+This elective module encourages students to explore the possibilities of world-building in their own practice through a series of structured activities.
+The course is practice-led, and taught via a series of open-access podcasts, and classes, we will gather to discuss ideas and work.
 The course encourages students to build on skills they already have, enhancing their current practice and projects by creating worlds to embed them in.

 We will be using philosopher Maurizio Ferraris’ concept of [social objects](https://en.wikipedia.org/wiki/Documentality) to create artefacts, and imagined social and individual memories.
 We will use theory and techniques from numerous places – theatre, [counterfactuals](https://plato.stanford.edu/entries/counterfactuals/), [psychological operations](https://en.wikipedia.org/wiki/Psychological_operations_(United_States)), fiction, television and film production, propaganda, [situationism](https://www.cddc.vt.edu/sionline/si/situ.html) – as well as testing new methods for world-building.
-By the end of the course, students will have designed maquettes and small sets, artefacts from imagined worlds, and produced a short film, audio production, performance, or related project.
+By the end of the course, students will have designed maquettes and small sets, artefacts from imagined worlds, presented and re-framed aspects of their own work, and produced a short audio production which blends their everyday practice or life with a fantastical version of it.
 The course is methods-focused, but will also provide supplementary reading materials for students who wish to integrate these methods into their practice.

 Please note that the scope of the course, the mode of teaching, and the expected outputs have changed since the beginning of the course in reaction to the global COVID-19 crisis.
 [MIVC](https://www.akvstjoostmasters.nl/) is based in the Netherlands, and our school's building has been closed since mid-March 2020.
 The upside of this is that the mode of disseminating our work has become a [podcast](/podcast), which anyone in the world can listen to for free, and where we will disseminate our students' work at the end of the course.